 The importance of accessing water

 The use of various thermoregulatory strategies, such as heat sinks, thermal windows, ear flapping, shade seeking, and dust bathing behaviour, are well recognised for elephants (Wright 1984; Williams 1990; Kinahan et al. 2007b; Weissenböck et al. 2010; Myhrvold et al. 2012; Dunkin et al. 2013).
-Perhaps the most important strategy, however, is through evaporative cooling, especially since cutaneous water loss increases with temperature (Dunkin et al. 2013).
+Perhaps the most important strategy, however, is through evaporative cooling, especially since cutaneous water loss increases with ambient temperature (Dunkin et al. 2013).
 Thus, heat dissipation through evaporative cooling is more important than water conservation (Dunkin et al. 2013).
 In hot, water-scarce habitats within the range of savanna elephant, this thermoregulatory mechanism is expected to result in high daily water debt.
 Therefore, elephants should anchor their movement strategies to water sources (Dunkin et al. 2013).
 We find that elephants in KNP are rarely more than 1.5 km away from water, and spend approximately 22% of the time close to a water source, with longer residence at water during the dry season compared to the wet season.
 Their movement away from water shows a distinct cyclical pattern in all seasons, with a return to water peaking in frequency at a 10 – 30 hour periodicity (see also Chamaillé-Jammes et al. 2013).
 During this shuttling, they rarely returned to within 0.5 km of the same water source.
 Furthermore, the distance that elephants moved between water sources was positively correlated to the total distance moved, indicating that elephants show low fidelity to water sources in KNP, unlike in other southern African countries (Loarie et al. 2009; Valls-Fox 2015).
 While shuttling between water visits, elephants moved farther away from water sources and travelled for longer durations in the dry season compared to the wet, although there were marginal differences in the total distance they travelled along the route, or where they returned to.
 This is again in contrast to that seen in other regions, where elephants tend to move less and have greater site fidelity in the dry season than in the wet season (Loarie et al. 2009).